axone-protocol/axoned/docs/command/axoned_tx_vesting_create-permanent-locked-account.md

 ### Synopsis

 Create a new account funded with an allocation of permanently locked tokens.
 These tokens may be used for staking but are non-transferable.
-Staking rewards will accrue as liquid and transferable tokens.
+Staking rewards will acrue as liquid and transferable tokens.

 ```